 Issues with the app have led to using photos of the caucus groups and the paper trail to verify results.
 There had also been reports that some caucus officials struggled to download the app.

 Mandy McClure, a spokesperson for the Democratic Party said, “This is simply a reporting issue, the app did not go down and this is not a hack or an intrusion.
 The underlying data and paper trail is sound and will simply take time to further report the results.”
 It is unclear when results will be available.

-As , Monday’s caucus was only the first step in a complicated and drawn-out process.
+As NPR explains, Monday’s caucus was only the first step in a complicated and drawn-out process.
 Monday’s results will determine 11,402 delegates to go to county conventions on March 21.
-From there, all delegates are filtered down twice more, once at the explains conventions on April 25, and again at the state convention on June 13.
+From there, all delegates are filtered down twice more, once at the congressional district conventions on April 25, and again at the state convention on June 13.